All ArticlesTestosterone Therapy

 Frequently Asked Questions

 Yes.
-Switching delivery methods occurs naturally at the end of the pellet window — when the current pellet is no longer active, the patient and physician discuss the next step.
-Switching mid-cycle is not recommended, as the existing pellet continues releasing testosterone and dose management becomes complex.
-Dr. Jaqua can discuss timing and transition protocol at your follow-up visit.
+The natural transition point is at the end of your current pellet window, when the existing pellet is no longer releasing testosterone.
+Switching mid-cycle is not recommended because the implanted pellet continues releasing hormone and dose management becomes complex.
+Dr. Jaqua can discuss timing and a transition protocol at your consultation.

 Are injections difficult to self-administer?